pisarenko-net/arch-bootstrapper/README.md

 ## VMs

-The "packer" directory contains scripts and configuration files necessary to produce base ArchLinux image.
-The "vms" directory contains scripts and Vagrant configuration files to produce complete preconfigured and usable VMs.
+The "vagrant/packer" directory contains scripts and configuration files necessary to produce base ArchLinux image.
+The "vagrant/vms" directory contains scripts and Vagrant configuration files to produce complete preconfigured and usable VMs.

 ### Configure